wommy/rd/rd.md

   link the backend to atlas,
   invite dillon, keith, nessa, amit

   ### 2145 ' wings just scored , need to set up this strapi

   could run the mongo on my own server
   need to look into express

+  larkin scored

+  logging this schema is needed,
+  if anything thats what i need to do

+  setting up the blog is important too

+  it could go either way, mongo or gSheets

+  i like mongo's defaults, it would be great for a log

+  i dunno why the log, feel fucked either way, might as well have it

+  ### 2240 ' dooped around the house , watchin the preds

+  thought id set up this stratlas

+  ### 2251 ' setting up the stratlas

+  i could point this at the linode EZPZ
+  thats a good feel, thanks keith

+  new repo, stratlas

+  ### 150 ' set up stratlas with .env , took fucking forever

+  wrapping up

+  i need to resend out invites

 ---
 # ---
 ---